dshatwell23/satellite-image-classification/README.md

 ### 1. Dataset

 Google Earth Pro was used to acquire images of five different terrain types: forest, city, desert, mountains and water.
 The images use JPEG format and have dimensions of 4800 × 2823 pixels.
 Each image is subdivided into 814 square sub-images with side length of 128 pixels.
-In total, the dataset contains 106623 sub-images of the five terrain classes, where 80% were used for training and the remaining 20% were used for validation.
-The model was tested using three new satellite images with mixed terrain types.
+In total, the dataset contains 106623 sub-images of the five terrain classes, where 80% were used for training and validation, and the remaining 20% were used for testing.
+Additionally, the model was also tested using three new satellite images with mixed terrain types.
+These new images contain the terrain types found on the training set.
 In total, the new images contain 2442 sub-images.

 ### 2. Algorithm